slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Proverb*

 > *"The wise warrior avoids the battle."
--- Sun Tzu*
+-- Sun Tzu [-544]*

 > *"Vision is the art of seeing what is invisible to others."
--- Johnathan Swift*

-> *"The question isn’t who is going to let me; it’s who is going to stop me."
--- Ayn Rand*
+-- Jonathan Swift [1667]*

+> *"I have a simple philosophy: Fill what’s empty.
+Empty what’s full.
+Scratch where it itches."
+-- Alice Roosevelt Longworth [1884]*

 > *"I always worked until I had something done and I always stopped when I knew what was going to happen next.
 That way I could be sure of going on the next day."
--- Ernest Hemingway*
+-- Ernest Hemingway [1899]*

+> *"Strategy requires thought; tactics require observation."
+-- Max Euwe [1901]*

+> *"The question isn’t who is going to let me; it’s who is going to stop me."
+-- Ayn Rand [1905]*

 > *"A strategy has a single, well defined focus.
 A strategy lays out a path to be followed.
 A strategy is made up of parts (tactics).
 Each of a strategy’s parts pushes towards the defined focus.
 A strategy is either intentionally formed or emerges naturally."
--- Geoffrey P. Chamberlain*
+-- Geoffrey P. Chamberlain [1930]*

-> *"Strategy requires thought; tactics require observation."
--- Max Euwe*

-> *"I have a simple philosophy: Fill what’s empty.
-Empty what’s full.
-Scratch where it itches."
--- A.R.
-Longworth*